 Another challenge in the answer choice category arises when your list of options isn’t comprehensive, leaving the user no option to provide an honest answer.

 Here’s an example I’ve experienced: “How long is your commute to work?
-(Less than 15 minutes, 15-30 minutes, 31-60 minutes, 61-120 minutes, N/A I don’t commute)” I can understand why the survey writers would have thought this is fine, but it just so happened that at the time I took this survey my commute was almost 3 hours.
+(Less than 15 minutes, 15-30 minutes, 31-60 minutes, 61-120 minutes, N/A I don’t commute)” I can understand why the research writers would have thought this is fine, but it just so happened that at the time I took this study my commute was almost 3 hours.
 In this case, the problem could easily have been resolved by changing the “60-120 minutes” option to “Over 60 minutes.”

 This mistake is particularly common with multiple choice questions where participants are given a list of options to choose from.
 Sometimes it’s just hard to map out all the possible options that exist.
 The easiest solution to this is to always offer an “Other” or “None of these” option so that there is at least an outlet for participants who can’t find an option that fits them.